 Are you noticing a high bounce rate on your website?
-Are you desperately looking for proven ways to reduce bounce rate on your WordPress websites?
+Are you desperately looking for proven ways to reduce it on your WordPress websites?
 Then, this detailed beginner’s guide is just for you.

 Bounce rate is one of the most underrated metrics which affects your overall website user experience.
-It doesn’t matter how great your content is or how appealing your website design is, if your website has a high bounce rate, you’ll suffer from conversion rates and search rankings.
+It doesn’t matter how great your content is or how appealing your website design is, if your website has more one page visits, you’ll suffer from conversion rates and search rankings.

 Table of Contents

 - Bounce Rate: Everything You Should Know About It